-Prior to the offering, there has been no public market for our common stock.
 Future sales of substantial amounts of common stock in the public market could adversely affect prevailing market prices.

-Upon completion of the offering, we will have shares of common stock issued and outstanding, or shares if the underwriters' over-allotment option is exercised in full.
-Of these shares, the shares of common stock to be sold in the offering will be freely tradable without restrictions or further registration under the Securities Act of 1933, except that shares purchased by an "affiliate" of ours, as that term is defined in Rule 144 under the Securities Act of 1933, will be subject to the resale limitations of Rule 144.
-The remaining shares of common stock outstanding will be "restricted securities" as that term is defined by Rule 144.
+At , 1999, shares of common stock were outstanding.
+Of these shares, the shares of common stock sold in our initial public offering are freely tradable without restrictions or further registration under the Securities Act of 1933, except that shares purchased by an "affiliate" of ours, as that term is defined in Rule 144 under the Securities Act of 1933, are subject to the resale limitations of Rule 144.
+The remaining shares of common stock outstanding are "restricted securities" as that term is defined by Rule 144.